rupeshghosh10/ConduitApi/README.md

 - PostgreSql

 ### How it works
-- AutoMapper for mapping DTO with Domain Model.
+- AutoMapper for mapping DTO with Domain Model
-- EntityFramework for ORM.
+- EntityFramework for ORM
-- JWT Authentication.
+- JWT Authentication
-- Swagger via Swashbuckle.AspNetCore.
+- Swagger via Swashbuckle.AspNetCore

 ### How to use
 To clone and run this application, you'll need git, dotnet cli and postgresql installed on your computer.
 From your command line: